Wyndham Wallace profiles a 1980s German TV epic…

 It’s a compulsive and sympathetically tender account of much of the twentieth century from the perspective of a German filmmaker seeking to free history from moral judgement and melodrama.
 The war years are given no greater weight than those that came before or after.

-It’s fiction, of course, and rural life as envisioned by Reitz may arguably at times be somewhat romanticised, but given the manner that (for instance) British and American films have ‘tweaked’ understanding of the country’s history, this hardly stands up as criticism.
+It’s fiction, of course, and rural life as envisioned by Reitz may arguably be somewhat romanticised at times, but given the manner that (for instance) British and American films have ‘tweaked’ understanding of the country’s history, this hardly stands as criticism.
 Heimat is, you could say, history written by the losers.
 For those not familiar with such a thing, it’s a revelation.

 Surprisingly, despite the fact that Heimat is considered internationally to be one of the finest television programmes ever made, it remains something of a secret within its own country.
 Perhaps its brushstrokes are too broad for those with an intimate knowledge of Germany, or maybe its nostalgia is too sentimental for those with a deeper understanding of the land’s culture.
 But given that Heimat takes its name, at least in part, from a form of post-war cinema that leaned heavily on provincial life and nature this is surely forgivable.